dhardy/pippin/doc/log-requirements.md

 without worrying about archives from last month/year; however finding old messages still contained in the inbox would be slower.

+### Reasoning of possibilities

+Elements need to have an identifier for fast and precise identification (a) for use in memory and (b) for use in commits and snapshots in the save files.
+In files, it would in theory be possible to identify elements by their checksums, but this would require using an extra lookup table while reconstructing the state from a snapshot and commits.
+In memory, one could:

+1. Put all elements in a vector and use the index.
+In theory this should work but it might only take a small bug to cause the wrong element to get selected.
+2. Use some user-defined classifier based on the element's properties.
+Doable, but in order to be practical the domain needs to be fixed (e.g. `u64`) and the value guaranteed unique.
+Guaranteeing uniqueness may require perturbing the element, which might require attaching a random number field or similar and, since elements should not change other than when explicitly modified, this requires that the perturbation be done when adding or modifying an element and that the classification function does not change.
+3. Attach some "id" property for this purpose.

+Option 1 is a little fragile.
+Option 2 is complex, a little fragile, and might slow loading of the file to memory.
+Option 3 is therefore selected, also because it avoids the need for an extra lookup table during loading.

+Identifiers could be assigned randomly, sequentually or from some property of the element (e.g. from a checksum).
+I see no particular advantage any of these methods has over others save that sequentual allocation might make vec-maps usable but requires more work when combining partitions.

+Note: the identifier is only required to be unique to the API "partition" and the file; further, since not all partitions may be loaded, it may not be reasonably possible to ensure global uniqueness.
+This implies that if partitions are ever combined, it may be required to alter identifiers, which means either there must be an API for this or identifiers must be assignable by the library.

 Partitioning
 ------------